Top 5 Oil ETFs

 In this article:

 The answer to this question depends, to a large extent, on the outlook for equities.

 If you expect interest rates to remain low in the near future, and the demand for oil to rise as economies re-open, you would better off investing in an oil-equities ETF.
 Oil equities benefit from rising oil prices and production volumes.
-XLE will help you capture that upside and the multiplier effect in energy producers' earnings per share.
-GUSH will appeal to investors with a high risk tolerance, as it is a leveraged ETF.
+XLE can help buy-and-hold investors capture that upside as well as the multiplier effect in energy producers' earnings per share.
+GUSH, a leveraged ETF, will appeal to investors with short investment horizons, such as intra-day traders.

 Regardless of whether you invest in an equity and futures-backed oil ETF, you should always consider the future direction of oil prices.
 The price of oil depends on the delicate balance between supply and demand, inventory levels and geo-political factors.
 These can change with little notice, as the unprecedented events of 2020 remind us.